Clinical Practice Recommendations from the Paediatric Renal Nutrition Taskforce

 The Paediatric Renal Nutrition Taskforce comprises paediatric renal dietitians and paediatric nephrologists from 8 countries across Europe and North America who are dedicated to improving the nutritional care of children with kidney diseases.
 The taskforce is endorsed by ESPN and IPNA.
 The taskforce have been working on developing clinical practice recommendations for the nutritional management of children with kidney diseases.
 The following clinical practice recommendations by the taskforce have been published and are available via open access.

-The 7 minute film below highlights the resources produced by the Taskforce for healthcare professionals and patients.
-The film highlights resources which are available on www.myrenalnutrition.com, a website produced by Vitaflo, for patients with kidney disease and their families.
+The second 7 minute film highlights the resources produced by the Taskforce for healthcare professionals and patients.
+The film highlights resources which are available on www.myrenalnutrition.com, a website produced by Vitaflo, for patients with kidney disease and their families

 https://link.springer.com/article/10.1007/s00467-020-04852-5